The Road Home: Gail Miller Resource Center – A Vital Community Shelter and Resource Hub in Salt Lake City, Utah

 The Road Home's Gail Miller Resource Center in Salt Lake City stands as a critical emergency shelter and resource center serving up to 200 men and women experiencing homelessness each night.
 Operated by The Road Home, a nonprofit with a long history dating back to 1923, the center offers comprehensive support beyond just shelter.
 Guests have access to dormitory-style sleeping accommodations, three daily meals, showers, clothing, blankets, and laundry facilities.
 The center's mission emphasizes more than immediate physical needs by providing connections to vital community resources, including medical care, counseling, job training, and legal services, all aimed at helping individuals regain self-sufficiency.
 Named after philanthropist Gail Miller, who contributed $10 million for its construction, the 62,700 square foot facility embodies the Housing First approach, focusing on rapidly transitioning guests into stable housing coupled with supportive services.
 Situated downtown at 242 West Paramount Avenue, it operates alongside other Road Home centers in the region, collaborating to address homelessness comprehensively.
 The highly trained staff and case managers work closely with each guest to understand and tackle barriers to permanent housing, advocating and assisting clients every step of the way.
 This resource center not only provides a safe place to sleep but nurtures long-term solutions, making it an essential place for community support and transformation.

-Here's what people think of The Road Home- Gail Miller Resource Center
+What people think of The Road Home- Gail Miller Resource Center, based on reviews

 As of recent, The Road Home- Gail Miller Resource Center holds a 3.5-star rating based on 126 reviews.